 Using the logbook method, your claim is based on the work-related percentage of your car expenses.
 These expenses include registration, insurance, interest on a motor vehicle loan, lease payments, maintenance, repairs, fuel costs, and depreciation.

-Be aware that you aren’t able to claim “capital costs” like the purchase price of your car, the principal required for a loan, or any costs related to improving the car (like window tinting).
+Note that you aren’t able to claim capital costs like the purchase price of your car, the principal required for a loan, or any costs related to improving the car (like window tinting).
 However, you can claim depreciation of your vehicle.

-As with the cents per km method, you will need to calculate the percentage of your total kilometres that are work-related.
-Unlike the cents per km method, you will need to be able to show a logbook for a period covering at least 12 consecutive weeks, and if your driving fluctuates across a year, many people suggest maintaining a logbook year-round for the best chance of a higher deduction.
+You will need to calculate the percentage of your total kilometres that are work-related.
+Unlike the cents per km method, you will need to be able to show a vehicle log book for a period covering at least 12 consecutive weeks, and if your driving fluctuates across a year, many people suggest maintaining a vehicle log book year-round for the best chance of a higher deduction.

-You will also need to provide written evidence (eg receipts and/or invoices) for all of your car expenses, except for fuel and oil which can be estimated based on your odometer readings from the start and end of the logbook period if you don’t have receipts for your actual expenses.
-For more information on the record-keeping requirements, have a read of our guide to Mileage Log Requirements here.
+You will also need to provide written evidence (receipts and/or invoices) for all of your car expenses, except for fuel and oil which can be estimated based on your odometer readings from the start and end of the logbook period if you don’t have receipts for your actual expenses.

 The actual costs method is similar to the logbook method, with stricter recording requirements.
 There are two main differences between the two.
 Firstly, reporting your expenses using actual costs requires receipts for all expenses - including fuel and oil.
 Secondly, a logbook must be consistently maintained, as you must keep records that allow you to calculate the percentage of travel that was for business vs personal use.

-To make sure that your car expenses are eligible for a tax deduction, your travel needs to be specifically for your work.
+To make sure that your ATO car expenses are eligible for tax claim, your travel needs to be specifically for work.
 Some examples of work-related travel include:

-Keep in mind that travel from home to work is generally not claimable, with limited exceptions.
-For example, if:
+Travel from home to work is generally not claimable, with limited exceptions.
+Some exceptions include:

 The exception is if you receive a car allowance rather than being directly reimbursed for your specific car expenses.
 This is because an allowance is treated as taxable income, similar to your salary.
 If you receive an allowance, you can still follow one of the methods above to claim your tax deduction.

-That's it for our guide on the basics of how to claim a tax deduction for your work-related car expenses in Australia.
+That's it for our guide on the basics of how to claim a tax deduction for your ATO car expenses in Australia.
 You can read more on how to keep a compliant vehicle log book.